tilezen/mapbox-vector-tile/README.rst

 Installation
 ------------

-mapbox-vector-tile is compatible with Python 2.6, 2.7, 3.2, 3.3, and 3.4.
+mapbox-vector-tile is compatible with Python 2.6, 2.7.
 It is listed on `PyPi as 'mapbox-vector-tile'`_.
 The recommended way to install is via pip_:

 .. code-block:: bash